pyccel/pyccel/tutorial/numpy-functions.md

     x1, x2: array_like,
         Input arrays (must be 1d or 2d), scalars not allowed.

--   Supported languages: fortran (1d or 2d arrays only).
+-   Supported languages: Fortran (1d or 2d arrays only).

--   python code:
+-   Python code:

     ```python
     from numpy import array, matmul